 - Defence of absolute privilege which applies to matters published in the course of court proceedings or the proceedings of a parliamentary body.

 Also note that you have one year from the date of publication of the defamatory content to commence proceedings, as per s 14B of the Limitation Act 1969 (NSW).

-We have a combination of free and paid template letters and guide which provide an example to follow and tips on forming defamatory imputations.
-Our paid ones are specifically suited for defamation on social media.
+We have template letters and guides which provide an example to follow and tips on forming defamatory imputations.
+They are specifically suited for defamation on social media.

 If you have any questions or require any further assistance, please feel free to contact us.